johnnovak/nim-binstreams/README.md

 # File modes work exactly like with `open`.
 var fs = newFileStream("outfile", bigEndian, fmWrite)

 # There's just a generic `write()` proc to write single values.
-The width of
-# the value is determined from the type and endianness conversions are handled
+# The width of the value is determined from the type.
-# automatically, if required.
+# Endianness conversions are handled automatically, if required.
 fs.write(3'i8)
 fs.write(42'i16)
 fs.write(0xcafe'u16)